ognjenstrbanovic/ETL-Linux-Distributions/README.md

 The data sets were chosed becuase of high "useability" on kaggle.
 We were asked to use 2 datasets but decided to "go overboard" and load 5.
 There was no suggestion to use "related" datasets anywhere so we fairly randomly chose 5 datasets.
-We assumed that each data set might produce it's own ETC challenges to solve.
+We assumed that each data set might produce it's own ETL challenges to solve.
 The assignment question did not ask for us to create a scenario or a front end.
 We decided that the best approach was to extract , transform and load the data.
 We decided to use a mongoDB database and also a postgres database to practice using different types of databases.